-Examples of controls Remove the person from exposure.
+Dust and allergens that could result in respiratory inflammation, sensitisation or other respiratory diseases.
+Remove the person from exposure.
 Reduce dust creation when working; for example, wet the surface.
 Increase ventilation.
 Use clean or dust free bedding.
-Where suitable, use a respirator that complies with AS/NZS 1716:2012 Respiratory Protective Devices.
-Provide and maintain hygienic hand washing facilities, including running water and liquid soap or waterless alcohol based hand rubs, and hand drying facilities such as paper towels.
+Where suitable, use a respirator that complies with AS/NZS result in respiratory inflammation, sensitisation or other respiratory diseases.
+Reduce dust creation when working; for example, wet the surface.
+Increase ventilation.
+Use clean or dust free bedding.
+Where suitable, use a respirator that complies with AS/NZS For example, extrinsic allergic alveolitis or occupational asthma 1716:2012 Respiratory Protective Devices.
+Bacterial or viral microbes that could result in Ringworm, Salmonellosis, Methicillin-Resistant Staphylococcus Aureus (MRSA), Leptospirosis and Hendra Virus Provide and maintain hygienic hand washing facilities, including running water and liquid soap or waterless alcohol based hand rubs, and hand drying facilities such as paper towels.
 Instruct riders and handlers to practice hand hygiene: after contact with horses, handling horse equipment, removing PPE and on leaving animal areas before eating and drinking following contamination with a horse's blood and body substances.
 Provide designated eating areas away from animal areas.
 Maintain stables and yards in a clean and hygienic condition.
 Minimise build-up of horse manure and soiled bedding.
 Regularly clean horse equipment and tools.
 Provide appropriate PPE to protect clothing, exposed skin and face from contact with a horse's blood and body substances.
 Discourage human facial contact with areas such as the muzzle where horse saliva or nasal secretions can be transferred to a person's face.
 Ensure riders and handlers cover cuts and abrasions with a water resistant dressing.
 Ensure vaccination and parasite controls for horses are maintained.
 Consider vaccination against the Hendra Virus in high risk areas.
 Isolate horses showing signs of illness from people and other animals, and seek veterinary attention.
 Implement a pest control program and keep feed bins covered to discourage rats and other pests.